elevate-foundry/braille/README.md

 - HTML5
 - CSS3
 - Vanilla JavaScript
+- Web Vibration API for haptic feedback
+- Web Bluetooth API for future hardware integration

 No external libraries or frameworks are required, making it lightweight and easy to run on any modern web browser.
+The application is designed to be responsive and work on both desktop and mobile devices.

 ## Future Enhancements

 - Add support for numbers and punctuation in braille
+- Expand game offerings with additional educational activities
+- Enhance haptic feedback with customizable patterns for different learning styles
+- Integrate with physical braille learning devices via Bluetooth
-- Implement full functionality for the game sections
+- Implement adaptive learning algorithms to personalize the learning experience
-- Add audio feedback for enhanced learning
+- Add multi-language support for international braille standards
-- Create a progress tracking system
-- Develop a mobile app version

 ## Contributing